 How long does An Echocardiogram Take?

-An average echocardiogram will take around 20 minutes to complete.
-Around 5 minutes of the 20 will be spent on preparing and positioning the patient for the echocardiogram.
+An average echocardiogram will take around 20 minutes to 1 hour to complete.
+Around 5 minutes owill be spent on preparing and positioning the patient for the echocardiogram.
 15 minutes on average will be spent acquiring the relevant images of the heart.
 A stress echocardiogram on top of this may add another 15-20 minutes.

 Patients will be taken to the echocardiogram room where they will be given a gown to dress in.
 When taking an echocardiogram access to various areas on the chest wall will be needed.
 EKG leads will be placed on the patient; this allows accurate acquisition of images.
 The echocardiogram will typically be performed on a specially designed echocardiogram table.
 Often the patient will lay over to their left hand side be given a wedge to place behind the right side.
 This allows for clearer images due to the heart positioning.